rpyron/delim-SOM/README.md

 Because the observations are summarized by few codebook vectors, SOMs can reduce sensitivity to  noise and reveal broader structure in complex datasets.
 After SOM training, the codebook vectors are clustered into groups that are interpreted as candidate lineages (Pyron et al. 2023).

-The framework does not require predefined species assignments and explicitly permits `K = 1`, so subdivision is only inferred when supported (Janes et al. 2017; Pyron et al. 2023).
+The framework does not require predefined species assignments and explicitly permits K = 1, so subdivision is only inferred when supported (Janes et al. 2017; Pyron et al. 2023).
 Multiple SOM replicates quantify support for alternative K values and the stability of individual assignments.
 Data layers are automatically balanced so that no single layer dominates the analysis.
 The method is also robust to missing data, because individual matching and codebook-vector updates use only observed variables, allowing the contribution of incomplete individuals without global imputation (Samad & Harp 1992).